-Sci-B-Vac® is a licensed third-generation hepatitis B vaccine that has demonstrated safety and efficacy in over 300,000 patients.
-Sci-B-Vac® is currently approved for use in Israel and in 14 other countries.
+Sci-B-Vac® is a licensed, third-generation hepatitis B vaccine that has demonstrated safety and efficacy in over 500,000 patients.
+Sci-B-Vac® is currently approved for use in Israel and 14 other countries.
+In December 2017, VBI initiated patient dosing in a global, 15-month Phase 3 clinical program that, if successful, will allow the company to seek marketing authorization in the U.S., Europe, and Canada.

 - Mimics all three surface antigens of the hepatitis B virus (“HBV”)